-- In the Indonesian culture, it is very rude to point with the feet, so if you need to show something, use your hands
+- In Indonesia, it is very rude to point with the feet, so if you need to show something, use your hands.

 - Remove your shoes when entering a building and wait to be invited to sit if you are a guest.